 The left blames austerity for the lack of economic growth.
-The right is keen to point out that there haven’t actually been cuts, rather reductions in projected spending increases.
+The right points out that there haven’t actually been cuts, but rather reductions in projected spending increases.

-The government plans to spend £40 billion more than Labour did in 2009, necessitating some £120 billion in borrowing and raising the nation’s debt to the equivalent of 62 percent of gross domestic product.
+The government plans to spend £40 billion more than Labour did in 2009, necessitating some £120 billion in borrowing and raising the debt to the equivalent of 62 percent of gross domestic product.

-It cites a survey which suggests that a third of British businesses would take on more workers if employment laws were relaxed.
+It cites a survey that suggests a third of British businesses would take on more workers if employment laws were relaxed.

-Such game changing measures are needed to inject life into a moribund economy.
+Such game-changing measures are needed to inject life into a moribund economy.
 Instead, we have a disappointing and insipid absence of radicalism that is routinely and conveniently blamed on the intransigence of the Liberal Democrats.

-He says that “the real solution” to Britain’s economic woes “is more enterprise, competition and innovation” but one out of five Britons is still employed by his government which accounts for half of the country’s annual economic output.
+He says that “the real solution” to Britain’s economic woes “is more enterprise, competition and innovation,” yet one out of five Britons is still employed by his government, which accounts for half of the country’s annual economic output.

-Neither party has offered a bold plan for growth.
+Neither party has a bold plan for growth.
 If the prime minister is to regain the confidence of his voters, he should stop pretending that halfhearted measures to stimulate economic recovery are somehow audacious.